Yuhhuh/Phase-2-Project/README.md

-# Phase 2 Project: Video Screen Shot Gallery
+# Phase 2 Project: Wyspering Wyllows

 The Main Function of this website is to display screenshots that I have taken in games, such as, Minecraft and Talespire